microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

 ### GetMaximumAge (Method) <a name="GetMaximumAge"></a>

- Gets the maximum age for the location request.
+ Gets the maximum age for the geographical location data request.

 #### Syntax